mansouriaminepro-1/-requirement-analysis/README.md

 3. **Improved Quality and Risk Reduction**
    Detailed and verified requirements provide a foundation for testing and quality assurance.
 They help identify potential conflicts, ambiguities, or feasibility issues early, reducing the risk of project delays or failure.

+## Key Activities in Requirement Analysis

+Requirement Analysis involves several essential activities to ensure that software requirements are accurate, complete, and actionable.
+The five key activities are:

+- **Requirement Gathering**
+  Collect information about what the users, stakeholders, and business need from the system.
+This can involve interviews, surveys, questionnaires, and reviewing existing documentation.

+- **Requirement Elicitation**
+  Engage with stakeholders to uncover their actual needs and expectations.
+Techniques include workshops, brainstorming sessions, observation, and prototyping to understand functional and non-functional requirements.

+- **Requirement Documentation**
+  Clearly record all gathered and elicited requirements in a structured format.
+Common outputs include Software Requirements Specifications (SRS), user stories, and use case diagrams, making requirements understandable and traceable.

+- **Requirement Analysis and Modeling**
+  Examine requirements for feasibility, consistency, and completeness.
+Use modeling techniques such as data flow diagrams, entity-relationship diagrams, and UML diagrams to visualize and organize requirements.

+- **Requirement Validation**
+  Ensure that documented requirements accurately reflect stakeholder needs and business goals.
+This involves reviews, walkthroughs, inspections, and sign-offs to confirm correctness and readiness for the next SDLC phase.

+## Types of Requirements

+In the context of the hotel booking management system, requirements are categorized into two main types: **Functional Requirements** and **Non-Functional Requirements**.
+Each type ensures the system meets both user needs and quality standards.

+### Functional Requirements

+Functional requirements define the core features and actions the system must support.
+For the hotel booking management system, examples include:

+- **User Registration and Authentication:** Users can create accounts, log in securely, and manage their profiles.
+- **Room Search and Filtering:** Users can search for hotels and rooms based on location, price, dates, ratings, and amenities.
+- **Booking Management:** Users can make new bookings, modify existing reservations, and cancel bookings, with real-time updates to room availability.
+- **Payment Processing:** The system supports multiple payment methods, including credit/debit cards, wallets, and online payment gateways.
+- **Review and Rating System:** Users can submit reviews and ratings for hotels after their stay.
+- **Admin Dashboard:** Administrators can manage hotels, rooms, bookings, payments, and generate operational reports.

+### Non-Functional Requirements

+Non-functional requirements describe **how** the system performs its functions, focusing on quality, performance, and user experience.
+Examples specific to a hotel booking system include:

+- **Performance:** Search results and booking confirmations should be returned within 2 seconds, even under high user load.
+- **Scalability:** The system must handle growth in users, hotels, and bookings, allowing easy horizontal scaling of servers.
+- **Security:** All user data, including personal details and payment information, must be encrypted and secured against unauthorized access.
+- **Reliability & Availability:** The system should be available 24/7 with minimal downtime, ensuring users can book or modify reservations at any time.
+- **Usability:** The interface should be intuitive, responsive, and accessible across web and mobile devices for a smooth booking experience.
+- **Maintainability:** The system should allow updates, bug fixes, and new features without disrupting ongoing bookings or data integrity.
+- **Compliance:** The system must comply with data privacy regulations (e.g., GDPR) and payment industry standards (e.g., PCI-DSS).

+## Use Case Diagrams

+**Use Case Diagrams** are visual representations of the interactions between users (actors) and a system.
+They illustrate the functionality the system provides and how different users engage with it.
+Use Case Diagrams are a key tool in Requirement Analysis as they provide clarity on system behavior, help identify all functional requirements, and improve communication between stakeholders and developers.

+### Benefits of Use Case Diagrams
+- **Visual clarity:** Shows system functionality and user interactions in a clear and easy-to-understand format.
+- **Requirement validation:** Helps ensure that all required system functionalities are captured.
+- **Communication:** Improves understanding between developers, stakeholders, and users.
+- **Project planning:** Assists in defining scope and prioritizing features.

+# Acceptance Criteria

+## What Are Acceptance Criteria?

+Acceptance criteria are specific conditions that a feature must fulfill for stakeholders to consider it complete.
+They are crucial in Requirement Analysis because they:

+- Provide a clear understanding of expected functionality.
+- Make features measurable and testable.
+- Include both functional and non-functional requirements.
+- Serve as a reference for quality assurance and validation.

+## Example: Checkout Feature in Booking Management System

+**Checkout Acceptance Criteria**

+1. **Successful Checkout**
+   Guest provides valid information → Payment completed → Booking confirmed → Confirmation email delivered.

+2. **Invalid Payment Details**
+   Expired or incorrect card → Display error message → Allow guest to retry payment.

+3. **Payment Declined**
+   Card declined or insufficient funds → Notify guest → Provide retry option.

+4. **Property Unavailable**
+   Selected property already booked → Prevent checkout → Show “Unavailable” message.

+5. **Payment Gateway Failure**
+   Gateway timeout or error → Display appropriate message → Enable safe retry without duplicate charge.

+6. **Refund Handling**
+   Booking canceled within the allowed refund period → Initiate refund → Notify guest of refund status.